 By Joshua Hergesheimer

-Sometimes the best part of exploring the outdoors is falling asleep surrounded by nature —snuggling into a sleeping bag, zipping into a tent, curling up in a cozy cabin.
-But you won’t be able to truly enjoy those tranquil skies if your stomach is empty—luckily, cooking and sharing food around a campfire or under the sun.
+Sometimes the best part of exploring the outdoors is falling asleep beneath a sky full of stars—snuggling into a sleeping bag, zipping into a tent, or curling up in a cozy cabin.
+But you won’t be able to truly enjoy those tranquil skies if your stomach is empty—luckily, cooking and sharing food around a campfire is a super fun, interactive part of camping!

-We only sleep once a night, but we eat several times a day, luckily, there’s an unparalled enjoyment that comes from preparing, making and eating food cooked outside.
+There’s an unparalled enjoyment that comes from preparing, making and eating food cooked outside.
 Whether you’re a minimalist backpacker on a bare-bones budget, a car-camping family with a culinary streak, or a backwoods master chef.
 If you’re new to cooking in the great outdoors, it can be a little daunting, so here are some tips to get you started.

 Put a Freeze on Freeze-Dried!